 2. Le Grand Théâtre de Bordeaux – Place de la Comédie, 33000 Bordeaux

-Next, on the list – Le Grand Théâtre de Bordeaux or as the locals refer to it – simply Grand Theater.
-Just a short walk away from Place des Quinconces, you would find yourself in front of this impressive building in a neoclassical style.
-It was a creation credited to Victor Loius and was conceived with the idea to be a symbol of arts and light.
-Something that describes the building perfectly.
-The theater looks like something that could have effortlessly come from the pages of a magical fairy-tale.
+Next, on the list – Le Grand Théâtre de Bordeaux.
+Just a short walk from Place des Quinconces, you would find yourself in front of an impressive building in a neoclassical style.
+It was a creation credited to Victor Loius and was supposed to be a symbol of art and light.
+The theatre looks like something that could have effortlessly come from the pages of a magical fairy-tale.

 Rich, decadent, beautifully detailed – all words that come to mind while looking at the 12 columns and the statues on top of the building.
 The sculptures represent nine of the muses and three goddesses – Juno, Venus, and Minerva.
 Don’t miss the chance to enter the opera and enjoy the stunning interior with a guide, which I highly recommend.
 You will learn the theatre’s history and if you are lucky- take a sneaky look at the room with all the costumes.
 It costs 6 euro.

 Check out the second part of my Guide to Tourist sites in Bordeaux you must see

 3. Place du Parlement – 9 Place du Parlement, 33000 Bordeaux

 The square is situated in the famous Saint- Pierre district, hidden between the building, will find it after a 5-minute walk from the Grand Theater.
 Formally known as Marché Royal this square was created in 1760.
 If you fancy playing a little game you can challenge yourself in finding the old name of the square still visible on some of the walls of the nearby buildings.